JanCBrammer/biopeaks/docs/tests.md

 # Tests

 ## GUI
-The OpenSignals test data have been recorded with\
+The OpenSignals test data have been recorded with<br/>
-software: opensignals v2.0.0, 20190805\
+software: opensignals v2.0.0, 20190805<br/>
 hardware: BITalino (r)evolution (firmware 1281)

 The EDF test data have been downloaded from https://www.teuniz.net/edf_bdf_testfiles/